5-Words/Back-end-five-words/five_words/README.md

 This is an API for my teams application called 5-Words.
 This database stores a users interests and matches them to other users with the same interests.

+##For creating or editing word the `access_token` that is generated on login or signup must passed in the header

 ##Table of Contents

 1. [Create User](#create_user)